 Most people have been suspicious of the power of money.
 Jane Mayer has compiled a great deal of research that uncovers some of the plots so our speculations are justified.
 It is well written.

-Joseph Stiglitz is quoted "Wealth begets power which beget more wealth."
+Joseph Stiglitz is quoted "Wealth begets power which begets more wealth."
 Almost all of us want more of it.
+A few are amazingly lucky.
 Some work longer hours, some study and specialize to get more money per hour.
 Others invest carefully and maybe take a calculated risk.
 Some steal or deliberately mislead.
 Many of the masses believe that any one who amasses large fortunes must have done something illegal or more likely unethical.
 A bit unfair, but "Dark Money" casts light not only on a lot of dastardly deeds, but strong organized efforts to not only cover it up, but also make more of it legal.

 It is easy to understand that lowering a tax rate or reclassifying an income steam to a lesser rate benefits whoever can pull it off.
 Some of the very rich want more than that.
 They resent the government taking their well deserved income and furthermore resent any restrictions on their ability to make money.
 Do you ever wonder why if Americans in polls seem to prefer Democrat policies there is gridlock in Congress that impedes progress?